mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 Phew.
 We needed some hard analysis to define parameters...
 But communication is ultimately a "_soft problem_".
 It is emotionally rooted.
 Systemic attempts to control social dynamics within software engineering organizations is not met with enthusiasm.
 This is evident by the dire state of the 'managerial' concept.

 We have _product managers_, _tech leads_, and _scrum masters_, but we do not have - nor seem to want - **people** managers, or any other form of social or spiritual advisement.
-Logically so, as it is evident that open source projects successfully operate without a long-term plan, organizational structure, or even social interaction.
-So what is the alternative?
+Logically so, as it is evident that open source projects successfully operate without a long-term plan, organizational structure, or even social interaction...
+At least, for now.
+And so what is the alternative?

 Clever technical folk have tried to socially engineer communication by altering the technical system instead of the social system.
-To optimize for Conway's Law and establish organizational structure as projects grow, proponents of _microservice architecture_ presented a solution:
+To optimize for Conway's Law and establish organizational structure as projects grow, proponents of _microservice architecture_ present a solution:

 > "When looking to split a large application into parts, often management focuses on the technology layer, leading to UI teams, server-side logic teams, and database teams.
 When teams are separated along these lines, even simple changes can lead to a cross-team project taking time and budgetary approval.
 A smart team will optimise around this and plump for the lesser of two evils - just force the logic into whichever application they have access to.
 Logic everywhere in other words.
 This is an example of Conway's Law in action." - Martin Fowler, [Microservices](https://www.martinfowler.com/articles/microservices.html).

-The approach seemed wise.
+The approach seems wise.
 A microservice team will be small, likely have a "master", and be made up of one working group.
 But when we think back to Microsoft's **ideal team**, that group might still be impacted by churn, make many updates given cross-functionality, and work across an organization.
 Microservice proponents will point to 'smart endpoints, dumb pipes' and 'you build it, you run it' as social/technical maxims to address some of these higher level concerns.

 Interesting approach.
 But it seems to create more dimensions within which we may apply Conway's Law.
 Each microservice team is at risk of being constrained by its own communication structures, and so too the overall architecture constrained by the communication between each microservice team.

 If we took an 'empirical' look at a team built around a microservice, what would we unearth as our indicators of quality?
-There will be variance, but what will govern it?
+There will be variance.
+What will govern it?

 Compared to busy monolithic designs, loosely-coupled microservice teams proliferate systems that are more approachable and less failure prone.
 But it cuts the other way in that one now has a whole made up of independent pieces, each individually vulnerable to the drawbacks of poor communication.
 Are they better off because of this?
 I would argue no, they are not.
+It is a temporary remedy, at best, as not all components are equally stimulating and fruitful.
 No matter how we try to engineer the problem away, the fact remains: excellent communication is required for excellent systems.

 ## Debug Yourself

 The open source method has been successful in producing quality systems of a loosely couple nature.
 Is it then true that the right idea is to operate loosely, like an open source project?
 Or is there something that organizations can do to _be better_, to engineer a more effective social system that itself creates better systems?

-Communication structures live in deep complexity and are fractal in nature.
+Communication structures live in deep complexity.
 We can follow them to great depth, inward and outward, to a limitless degree: systems, influenced by systems, influencing systems.
 The microcosm hints at the macrocosm.
 As above, so below.

 This not an engineering problem.
 It is a natural one.
 It is a social one.
-And it is not a problem at all.
+And it is not a dire problem, at all.
 We walk the brightest path by improving our communication with others.
 The organization that learns to minimize ego and **enhance** verbal, non-verbal, emotional, technical, and spiritual communication will reach the highest of heights, building the brilliant things that today are constrained by contemporary discourse.

 [Return to homepage.](/)